michaeldacanay/SlashV2/README.md

 [Scraper Exposed URL](http://slash-scraper-ifjolla-dev.apps.sandbox-m3.1530.p1.openshiftapps.com/): Access the scraper's exposed URL.
 <p align="center"><img width="500" src="./assets/se_ss3.png"></p>
-[Public Docker Images](https://quay.io/user/ifjollancsu/): Find our public repositories on Quay.io, where you can conveniently use Docker images without the need to build them from scratch.
+[PublicDockerImages](https://quay.io/user/ifjollancsu/): Find our public repositories on Quay.io, where you can conveniently use Docker images without the need to build them from scratch.
 <p align="center"><img width="500" src="./assets/se_ss4.png"></p>
 Feel free to explore these links to access different components of the application and make the most of its features.